Description

 'The body doesn't tell a story, the body is a story' - Tetsuro Fukuhara

-You are invited to join this immersive retreat into the deeper realms and experiences of the imaginal body, at the beautiful Hearth & Soul Eco-centre in Stanford.
+You are invited to join this immersive retreat into the deeper realms and experiences of the imaginal body, at a beautiful venue 2-3 hours from Cape Town.
 Your interest or background in Consent Practice, Contact Improvisation, psychological process, and the ways that Eros moves through body and shapes soul, will be enriched with this six day embodiment experience.

 Watch VIDEO here.